Baseball History for June 6th

 1915 Boston selects future Hall of Famer Herb Pennock from the Philadelphia Athletics as a waiver claim.

 1944 The Cubs send Eddie Stanky to the Dodgers for Bob Chipman.
 This is one of the most lopsided trades you can imagine because someone in Chicago didn’t see the value of Stanky’s ability to NOT MAKE OUTS.
-He had little power, but walked over 100 a year, leading to .400+ on base percentages…
+He had little power, but walked over 100 times a year, leading to .400+ on base percentages…

 1962 The Kansas City As sign amateur free agent Tony LaRussa.